amritsharma/writing-challenge/Jan8-WealthSimple.md

 I presume, like any rational actor several decades away from retirement who lives in an era of low interest rates, I selected Standard and 10 to maximize my returns in exchange for higher risk.

-Until today I never took the time to look beyond the pretty fonts and pastel colors on WealthSimple to evaluate the specific ETFs that my money was being invested into.
+Until today I never took the time to look beyond the pretty fonts and pastel colors on Wealthsimple to evaluate the specific ETFs that my money was being invested into.

 ### Equities (90%)